 The fund financial statements focus on individual parts of the School District, reporting the School District's operation in more detail.
 The governmental funds statements disclose how basic services are financed in the short-term as well as what remains for future spending.
-The fiduciary funds statement provides information about the financial relationships in which the School District acts solely as a trustee or agent for the benefit of others.

 The fund financial statements reflect the School District's most significant funds.
-For fiscal year 2020, the general fund, capital projects fund, and debt service fund are the most significant funds.
+For fiscal year 2021, the general fund, capital projects fund, and debt service fund are the most significant funds.